-Continuing Education is located on 807 Jackson Street in Downtown Alexandria.
+Continuing Education is housed in LSUA’s College of Business and located on 807 Jackson Street in Downtown Alexandria.
 The unit supports the university’s commitment to lifelong learning by offering the communities of Central Louisiana opportunities for personal enrichment and professional development and training.
 Course topics include computers and technology, exam preparation and certification, and health and wellness.
 In addition, Continiung Education offers an innovative leadership program to current or potential business and organization leaders in Central Louisiana.
 Offered annually, Leadership Cenla prepares participants for new challenges and provides the skills and exposure needed to add leadership equity to any business or organization.
-For more information about Continuing Education course offerings, call (318) 473-6495 or e-mail firstname.lastname@example.org.
+For more information about Continuing Education course offerings, call (318) 473-6495 or e-mail email@example.com.

 Information and Educational Technology Services

 The Department of Information and Educational Technology (IET) Services provides technical support and training for the entire campus community.
 It offers help desk services through a support center which provides assistance via knowledge base, telephone, email, and help desk ticketing systems.
 The IET Support Center can be found at https://lsua.desk.com/.
 IET also provides and maintains campus computers, wired and wireless network access, campus telephones, official LSUA web pages, and computer and software training.
 IET also supports all university data systems and maintains a portal page where all students, faculty, and staff can check e-mail, access course materials, register for courses, and access other resources.
 The training schedule of IET classes can be found at http://iet.lsua.edu/training or by logging on to my.LSUA at http://my.lsua.edu.
 The classes are free to LSUA students, faculty, and staff.